-As a countermeasure to avoid an unintentional wake from SHUTDOWN mode when putting the BQ76942 device into long-term storage, the device can be configured to automatically reenter SHUTDOWN mode after a programmed number of minutes.
+As a countermeasure to avoid an unintentional wake from SHUTDOWN mode when putting the BQ769142 device into long-term storage, the device can be configured to automatically reenter SHUTDOWN mode after a programmed number of minutes.

-The BQ76942 device performs periodic memory integrity checks and will force a watchdog reset if any corruption is detected.
-To avoid a cycle of resets in the case of a memory fault, the device will enter SHUTDOWN mode rather than resetting if a memory error is detected within a programmed number of seconds after a watchdog reset has occurred.
+The BQ769142 device performs periodic memory integrity checks and forces a watchdog reset if any corruption is detected.
+To avoid a cycle of resets in the case of a memory fault, the device enters SHUTDOWN mode rather than reset if a memory error is detected within a programmed number of seconds after a watchdog reset has occurred.

 When the device is wakened from SHUTDOWN, it generally requires approximately 200 ms - 300 ms for the internal circuitry to power up, load settings from OTP memory, perform initial measurements, evaluate those relative to enabled protections, then to enable FETs if conditions allow.
-This can be much longer depending on settings.
+This can be much longer, depending on settings.

-The BQ76942 device integrates a hardware overtemperature detection circuit, which determines when the die temperature passes an excessive temperature of approximately 120°C. If this detector triggers, the device automatically begins the sequence to enter SHUTDOWN (if this functionality is enabled through configuration).
+The BQ769142 device integrates a hardware overtemperature detection circuit, which determines when the die temperature passes an excessive temperature of approximately 120°C. If this detector triggers, the device automatically begins the sequence to enter SHUTDOWN mode if this functionality is enabled through configuration.

-13.6 CONFIG\UPDATE Mode
+13.6 CONFIG UPDATE Mode

-The BQ76942 device uses a special CONFIG\UPDATE mode to make changes to the data memory settings.
-If changes were made to the data memory settings while the firmware was in normal operation, it could result in unexpected operation or consequences if settings used by the firmware changed in the midst of operation.
-When changes to the data memory settings are needed (which generally should only be done on the customer manufacturing line or in an offline condition), the host should put the device into CONFIG\UPDATE mode, modify settings as required, then exit CONFIG\UPDATE mode.
-See the BQ76942 Technical Reference Manual for more details.
+The BQ769142 device uses a special CONFIG_UPDATE mode to make changes to the data memory settings.
+If changes were made to the data memory settings while the firmware was in normal operation, it could result in an unexpected operation or consequences if settings used by the firmware changed in the midst of operation.
+When changes to the data memory settings are needed (which generally should only be done on the customer manufacturing line or in an offline condition), the host should put the device into CONFIG_UPDATE mode, modify settings as required, then exit CONFIG_UPDATE mode.
+See the BQ769142 Technical Reference Manual (SLUUCF2) for more details.

-When in CONFIG\UPDATE mode, the device stops normal firmware operation and stops all measurements and protection monitoring.
+When in CONFIG_UPDATE mode, the device stops normal firmware operation and stops all measurements and protection monitoring.
 The host can then make changes to data memory settings (either writing registers directly into RAM, or instructing the device to program the RAM data into OTP).
-After changes are complete, the host then exits CONFIG\UPDATE mode, at which point the device restarts normal firmware operation using the new data memory settings.
+After changes are complete, the host then exits CONFIG_UPDATE mode, at which point the device restarts normal firmware operation using the new data memory settings.